Cars (song): Reception

 "Cars" played a significant part in Obsolete's status as Fear Factory's highest-selling album.
 By 2001, it had sold over 750,000 copies.
 According to Herrera, the cover received greater enthusiasm in the UK than in the band's native US, which was validated by its chart status.
 During the song's promotion, Gary Numan joined the band for a concert performance in Brixton, London to much enthusiasm.

 After the radio trade publication R&R listed "Cars" as the most added track on both active rock and mainstream rock in May 1999, the song earned "Breaker" status and continued to surge up the chart.
 "Cars" debuted and peaked at number 57 in the UK Singles Chart on 9 October.

 It peaked at No. 16 on the Billboard Mainstream Rock chart and No. 38 on Modern Rock Tracks.

 The song was featured as the main theme for Test Drive 6, a video game released in 1999 for the PlayStation and Dreamcast consoles.

 Music video

 Numan also appears in the sci-fi music video, directed by John S. Bartley and filmed in Vancouver, which debuted in June 1999.
 Bell enthusiastically described the ambitious video as having a "Stanley Kubrick-type of vibe to it":

+According to Bell, at one point during the shoot, Numan remarked, "Odd; the song is about cars – why are we in space?"